 Each year, WDO requires municipalities to complete the Municipal Datacall in order to be eligible for funding for the Blue Box Program.

-To be eligible for funding in 2015, Ontario Municipalities, First Nations, and Recycling Associations that provided Blue Box services during 2013 must complete the annual Datacall.
+To be eligible for funding, Ontario Municipalities, First Nations, and Recycling Associations that provided Blue Box services must complete the annual Datacall.
 In cases where the tonnage, costs, and revenues associated with these services are being reported by another municipal program, completion of the annual Datacall is not required.

 Municipal Datacall Update: Deadline for 2013 Data is Friday, April 25